 It’s always fun to do a year in review post because it’s interesting to review all the failures!
 I’m always so enthusiastic about my goals during the beginning of the year and I inevitably lose steam towards the end.
 Does this happen to any of you?
+Let’s dive into my 2016 year in review.

 For 2016, I had 15 goals divided into business goals, personal goals, and personal financial goals.
 If we can do just one important thing a month, we’ll all become superstars over time.